Rosedale Railway: History

 The first construction of a recognisable railway along this route was in 1858 when The Ingleby Ironstone & Freestone Mining Company constructed a narrow gauge line to link existing mining operations with the North Yorkshire and Cleveland Railway at Battersby (then known as Ingleby Junction).
 An Act of Parliament in 1859 (that covered the amalgamation into the NER of the line to Kildale and the Rosedale Railway), meant that the NER became responsible for the lines in the area in August 1859, when the branch was still 18 months from completion.
 Because of the difference in height between the junction at Battersby railway station and the moorland location of the workings, a steep 1 in 5 (20%) incline was located at Ingleby, where trucks would be hauled up the slope to a height of 1200 ft above sea level using the weight of descending full wagons.
 The wagons descended at an average speed of 20 mph which resulted in a journey time of 3 minutes from top to bottom.

-When the NY&CR had been absorbed into the NER, the NER decided to convert the line to standard gauge operations and extend the track 10 mi from the top of the incline to mine workings at Rosedale run by the Rosedale Ironstone Mining Company, whom the NER had interests in.
+When the NY&CR had been absorbed into the NER, the NER decided to convert the line to standard gauge operations and extend the track 10 mi from the top of the incline to mine workings at Rosedale run by the Rosedale Ironstone Mining Company, in which the NER had interests.
 This line opened to the west side of Rosedale on 27 March 1861, costing £24,500.
 Within a few years mining also began on the east side of the valley, and an additional branch line was run from Blakey Junction around the head of the valley to reach the new workings.
 This was initially started by the railway company, but was completed by the NER and opened to traffic in August 1865.
 The branch to the east mines ran northwards from Blakey Junction for 2 km before curving eastwards and southwards, following the contours of the hillside.
 It dropped with a consistent gradient of 1-in-50 all the way from Blakey to Rosedale East.
 The mines at Rosedale East, Rosedale West and Blakey, were connected to the standard gauge line by tramways or narrow gauge railways.
 Only Sheriff Pit, which had a downshaft (the others being drift mines), had sidings directly onto the main running line.